Atonement (novel): Part two

 By the time the Second World War has started, Robbie has spent several years in prison.
 He and Cecilia have passed several years exchanging letters, maintaining their love for each other.
-Robbie is released from prison on the condition he enlists in the army.
+Robbie is released from prison on the condition he enlist in the army.
 Meanwhile, Cecilia has completed training as a nurse, and cut off all contact with her family for the parts they played in locking Robbie up.
 Shortly before Robbie is deployed to France, they meet once for half an hour, during Cecilia's lunch break.
 Their reunion starts awkwardly, but they share a kiss before leaving each other.

 In France, the war is going badly, and the army is retreating to Dunkirk.
 As the injured Robbie makes his way there, he thinks about his love for Cecilia and his hatred for Briony.
 However, he eventually concludes that Briony was too young to be blamed fully, and writes Cecilia a letter encouraging her to reconnect with her family.
 His condition deteriorates over the course of the section; he weakens and becomes delirious.
 Robbie falls asleep in Dunkirk, one day before the evacuation begins.

 Part three

 A remorseful Briony, now eighteen years old, has refused her place at Cambridge and instead is a trainee nurse in London.
-She has realised the full extent of her mistake and decides it was Paul Marshall, Leon's friend, whom she saw raping Lola.
-Briony still writes fiction, mostly inspired by Robbie and Cecilia's relationship, although she has been rejected by several literary publications.
+She has realised the full extent of her mistake and decides it was Paul Marshall, Leon's friend, whom she saw with Lola.

+Briony still writes fiction, and receives a letter from Cyril Connolly at the hospital where she works.
+Cyril is rejecting Briony's submitted draft of her latest work to his magazine, Horizon, but providing kindly and constructive feedback.
+The work is in fact the first draft of the first section of this novel.

 Briony travels to attend the wedding of Paul Marshall and her cousin Lola, with the knowledge that Lola is marrying her rapist.
 Briony considers speaking up during the wedding, but does not.
 Afterwards, she visits Cecilia, who is cold but invites Briony in nonetheless.
 While Briony is apologizing to Cecilia, Robbie unexpectedly appears from the bedroom.
 He has been living with Cecilia while he is on leave from the army.
 Robbie expresses his fury at Briony, but with Cecilia's soothing remains civil.

 Cecilia and Robbie both refuse to forgive Briony, who nonetheless tells them she will try to put things right.
 She promises to begin the legal procedures needed to exonerate Robbie, even though Paul Marshall will never be held responsible for his crime because of his marriage to Lola.
 As Briony leaves Cecilia's, she is optimistic about her role in Robbie's exoneration, thinking that it will be "a new draft, an atonement" and that she is ready to begin.